 What You Can Do: If you are changing jobs or accepting a position /promotion in a new location, you may be able to get assistance from your employer.
 If this is not available to you, you can deduct moving expenses from your taxes if the move exceeded 50 miles.
 Our helpful blog has countless money-saving tips you can reference to cut down on some expenses.

 Reason 3: Your Cost of Living May Increase

-What You Can Do: There are Cost of Living calculators that can help to bring insight to your financial situation.
+What You Can Do: There is Cost of Living calculators that can help to bring insight into your financial situation.
 This may also be a great time to reassess your finances.
 Each member of your household can help.
 Start by identifying ways to decrease spending, increase income or consolidate debt to bridge the gap in your cost of living

 Reason 4: It’s Majorly Stressful